(Journal of Financial Economics, Volume 144, Issue 1, April 2022)

 33rd Australasian Banking and Finance Conference*; Asian-FA Annual Meeting 2021*; 28th Finance Forum*

 Summary: While creditors' simultaneous equity holdings in their borrowers have been shown to be beneficial as shareholder-creditor incentives are more aligned, we show that a new type of conflict arises in syndicates with such dual holders, due to the heterogeneity across syndicate members’ equity-to-loan positions.

 Summary: Using institutional dual holding as a setting for lower shareholder-creditor conflicts, we show that equity lending supply increases in firms with dual holders.
 Shareholders are less likely to recall shares before a vote when dual holders are present.
-Our results indicate that shareholder-creditor conflicts can give rise to limits to arbitrage, because shareholders tend to hold on to their shares to 1) retain bargaining power against creditors; and 2) prevent stock price decline which can trigger creditor intervention.
+Our results indicate that shareholder-creditor conflicts can give rise to limits to arbitrage, because shareholders tend to hold on to their shares to retain bargaining power against creditors.